Why Does My Tattoo Sting?

 When Burning Becomes A Concern

-Although uncommon, a tattoo can become infected during the tattoo healing process, especially if you don’t follow your tattoo artist’s aftercare instructions or if you were tattooed in an unsanitary environment.
+Although uncommon, a tattoo can become infected during the healing process, especially if you don’t follow your tattoo artist’s aftercare instructions, or if you were tattooed in an unsanitary environment.

 How Long Does a Tattoo Take to Heal?

-Your tattoo will begin to finish up healing after three-to-four weeks in a best-case scenario.
+Your tattoo will begin to complete its healing process after three-to-four weeks in a best-case scenario.
 In a perfect world, the tattoo pain will not last long; however, several factors come into play to determine how you will feel after getting the tattoo.

 You should wash the wound twice daily with a gentle cleanser and pat it dry.
 After several days, the tattoo will start to dry out, tighten up and get a little itchy.
 You should not scratch the tattoo when it itches as this can remove the ink and interfere with the healing.
 Instead, continue washing the wound and add light layers of lotion to address the itch.